Anar Bayramli

+Arrest

+Background

 Bayramli's arrest came in a year of growing tension between Azerbaijan and Iran.
 Iran accused Azerbaijan of assisting in the assassination of nuclear scientists, and withdrew its ambassador following complaints by Iranian religious leaders over Azerbaijan's hosting of Eurovision 2012.
 Both countries accused the other of interfering in their domestic affairs.
 Azerbaijani authorities had recently criticized Sahar TV, for which Bayramli is a reporter, for "deliberately seeking to destabilize the country".
 Prior to the arrest, Bayramli had twice been brought to the police station for questioning.
 He later stated that the police officers pressured him to quit his job with Iranian media.

+The arrest itself

 On 17 February 2012, he was again brought to the police station for questioning.
 After fifteen minutes of questioning, police searched his coat, which had been left unattended in a waiting room.
 They found a parcel which Bayramli stated he did not recognize containing 0.387 grams of heroin, and Bayramli was charged with drug possession.
+Bayramli was convicted on 12 June 2012 and sentenced to two years' imprisonment.

+Response

 An Iranian embassy official denounced the charge, calling Bayramli "a devout, respectable person" and warning the arrest could worsen relations between the countries.
-Bayramli was convicted on 12 June 2012 and sentenced to two years' imprisonment.